About EGSH

 Confirming Eligibility and Preparing Documents

-First, confirm that your property situation meets the AED 2,000,000 property value requirement and that, in mortgage cases, at least AED 2,000,000 has been paid if you plan to use the DLD Golden Visa Investor channel.
-You should also verify whether your ownership is individual or joint and check that it aligns with both the DLD’s “wholly owned” wording and GDRFA Dubai’s “share of at least AED 2,000,000” rule, as applicable.
+First, confirm that your property situation meets the AED 2,000,000 property value requirement based on the total value recorded on the DLD title deed or official valuation.
+Verify whether your ownership is individual or joint and check that it aligns with both the DLD's "wholly owned" wording and the GDRFA's "share of at least AED 2,000,000" rule, as applicable.

 Submitting Through the DLD Golden Visa Investor Service

-Through this channel, the DLD verifies that your property meets the real estate investor criteria and coordinates the submission of your file to the competent immigration authority.
-Applications lodged via the DLD-linked centres are typically processed as a bundled service covering the 10-year residence permit, medical fitness examination and Emirates ID issuance, with official fees applied according to the current schedule.
+Through this channel, the DLD verifies that your property meets the real estate investor criteria and coordinates submission of your file to the competent immigration authority.
+Applications lodged via DLD-linked centres are typically processed as a bundled service covering the 10-year residence permit, medical fitness examination, and Emirates ID issuance, with official fees applied according to the current schedule.
+The DLD indicates an approximate total package cost of AED 9,884.75 for the investor's 10-year permit.

-Once the investor’s Golden Visa is approved, they may sponsor eligible family members—husband or wife, children and parents—for corresponding 10-year residence permits in line with the applicable Golden Residence regulations.
+Once the investor's Golden Visa is approved, they may sponsor eligible family members — spouse, children, and parents — for corresponding 10-year residence permits in line with the applicable Golden Residence regulations.
+Details on the family sponsorship process are available through the EGSH Family Golden Visa service.

-The residence permit itself is processed and issued by the GDRFA Dubai under its “Issuing a golden residence permit (investors)” service.
-Applications can be lodged via the GDRFA Dubai’s smart services platform or through Amer service centres, sometimes following initial processing through the DLD.
-According to the GDRFA Dubai, qualifying real estate investors receive a Golden Residence Permit valid for 10 years, which can be extended if they continue to meet the criteria.
+The residence permit itself is processed and issued by the GDRFA under its "Issuing a golden residence permit (investors)" service.
+Applications can be lodged via the GDRFA's smart services platform or through Amer service centres, sometimes following initial processing through the DLD.
+Qualifying real estate investors receive a Golden Residence Permit valid for 10 years, which can be extended if they continue to meet the criteria.

 Visit EGSH for VIP Service Without Queues